xXLAOKOONXx/LoLQMaster/Concepts/LCU API.md

 ```

 ## Get Requests
-To send a Get request you need to send a GET request towards 127.0.0.1:<PORT>/<API> with a basic authentication (username: "riot", password: "<TOKEN>")
+To send a Get request you need to send a GET request towards 127.0.0.1:PORT/API with a basic authentication (username: "riot", password: "TOKEN")
 PORT and TOKEN therefore need to be recieved as mentioned in Connection Information.
 To find out the API there are a couple of methods.
-Using 127.0.0.1:<PORT>/help you will get a json response listing all connections.
+Using 127.0.0.1:PORT/help you will get a json response listing all connections.
 The HTTP requests start with their method (eg `GET`), the and the API listeners start with `OnJsonApiEvent`.
 The uri path that u need is not explicit mentioned there, but you can build it up yourself (uppercase => lowercase and / or - before).
 A much more convenient method is using https://github.com/Pupix/rift-explorer .
 Some APIs might need additional information eather in the body, as parameter or in the url itself.
 Trial and error works here pretty good to figure that out.